On expansions of $(\mathbf{Z},+,0)$: The theory

 \subsection{Decidability}

-As a consequence of the fact that the theory of $\str{Z}_{R}$ is axiomatized by $T_{R}$ when $R$ is regular, we get the following decidability result. \begin{theorem} Let $R=(r_{n})$ be a regular sequence.
-Assume that \begin{enumerate} \item the limit $\theta=\lim_{n\to\infty}r_{n+1}/r_{n}$ can be computed effectively; \item and $R$ is \emph{effectively congruence periodic}: for all $k\in\IN^{>1}$, there exist effective constants $m,p\in\IN$ such that the sequence $(r_{n})_{n\ge m}$ is periodic modulo $k$ with period $p$. \end{enumerate} Then $\Th(\str{Z}_{R})$ is decidable. \end{theorem} \begin{proof} Indeed, under these assumptions, the constants that appear in axioms \ref{axiom-operator}, \ref{axiom-eq} can be computed effectively, using the proofs of Propositions \ref{proposition-operators} and \ref{proposition-op-inhom}.
-Furthermore, axiom \ref{axiom-image} becomes effective thanks to the effective periodicity of $R$.
-Thus, $T_{R}=\Th(\str{Z}_{R})$ is recursively axiomatizable.
-And since $T_{R}$ is complete, we conclude that it is decidable. \end{proof} Examples of regular sequences that satisfy Theorem \ref{theorem-decidable} are $(q^{n})$, $(n!)$ and the Fibonacci sequence.
-It is worth pointing out that the corresponding expansions of Presburger arithmetic are also tame: they remain decidable and have NIP.
-This was first established by A. L. Semenov in \cite{Sem}.
-In fact, \cite[Theorem 3]{Sem} states that $\str{Z}_{<,R}$ is model complete whenever $R$ is a \emph{sparse sequence} and decidable whenever $R$ is an \emph{effectively sparse sequence}.
-Recall that a sequence $R=(r_{n})$ is sparse if it satisfies the following properties: \begin{enumerate} \item for all operator $\op$ on $R$, either $\op(n)=0$ for all $n\in\IN$, or $\{n\in\IN|\op(n)\le 0\}$ is finite or the set $\{n\in\IN|\op(n)\ge 0\}$ is finite; \item for all operator $\op$ on $R$, if $\op$ has finitely many roots, then there exists a natural number $\Delta$ such that $\op(n+\Delta)-r_{n}>0$ for all $n\in\IN$. \end{enumerate} A sparse sequence $R$ is called effectively sparse if the above conditions are effective.
-Another proof of \cite[Theorem 3]{Sem} can be found in \cite{P}.
-There, in addition to the decidability of $\str{Z}_{<,R}$ when $R$ is effectively sparse, a quantifier elimination result is proved \cite[Proposition 9]{P} and an explicit class of recurrence sequences for which $\theta$ is effective (and thus, effectively congruence periodic) is given \cite[Proposition 11]{P}.
-Furthermore, one can use the quantifier elimination result in \cite{P} to prove that $\str{Z}_{<,R}$ is NIP whenever $R$ is sparse.
+As a consequence of the fact that the theory of $\str{Z}_{R}$ is axiomatized by $T_{R}$ when $R(\Z)$ is enumerated by a regular sequence, we get the following decidability result.
+First let us recall that a sequence $(r_{n})$ is \emph{effectively congruence periodic} if for all $k\in\IN^{>1}$, there exist effective constants $m, p\in\IN$ such that the sequence $(r_{n})_{n\ge m}$ is periodic modulo $k$ with period $p$. \begin{theorem} Assume that \begin{enumerate} \item the limit $\theta=\lim_{n\to\infty}r_{n+1}/r_{n}$ can be computed effectively and \item $R(\Z)$ is effectively congruence periodic, \end{enumerate} Then the $\L$-theory $T_{R}$ is decidable. \end{theorem} \begin{proof} Indeed, under these assumptions, the constants that appear in \ref{axiom-operator}, \ref{axiom-eq} can be computed effectively, using the proofs of Propositions \ref{proposition-operators} and \ref{proposition-op-inhom}.
+Furthermore, \ref{axiom-image} becomes effective thanks to the effective periodicity of $R(\Z)$.
+Thus, $T_{R}$ is recursively axiomatizable.
+And since $T_{R}$ is complete, we may conclude that $T_{R}$ is decidable. \end{proof}